 Talk about your expectations for your student’s behavior, and consider coaching them on what to do if they see a friend in trouble.

-Talk about birth control, sexual activity and consent (and how consent is defined at Wake Forest), especially in regard to alcohol use (how can you ensure your partner is actively consenting?)
+Talk about birth control and sexual activity.
+It’s also important to have a conversation about consent, especially in regard to alcohol use (how can you ensure your partner is actively consenting?)

 How much spending money will your students have?
 Will you send a set amount each week/month/on request?
 Do they know how to budget?
 What do you expect to pay for?
 What (if anything) do you expect your student to pay for from their own money?